DCgov/economic-intelligence/_pages/index.md

 title: Introduction
 ---

-###DMPED's Economic Intelligence Dashboard
+###DMPED Economic Intelligence Dashboard

-DMPED's Economic Intelligence team promotes data-driven policymaking.
-We use data to tell the story of what's going on in Washington DC's economy.
-Explore the story of our city here.
+DMPED is using data to create positive change and build good government for the citizens of the District of Columbia.
+We focus on collecting and compiling information about our city, and in particular on the DC economic development priorities: jobs, quality affordable housing, and community-focused development.

 ###Suggestions?
 If you have any ideas, data, or interest in helping us grow our dashboard, email us [here](mailto:dmped.econintel@dc.gov).